karpathy/nanoGPT/README.md

 ## finetuning

 For an example of how to finetune a GPT on new text go to `data/shakespeare` and look at `prepare.py` to download the tiny shakespeare dataset and render it into a `train.bin` and `val.bin`.
 Unlike OpenWebText this will run in seconds.
-Finetuning takes very little time, e.g. on a single GPT just a few minutes.
+Finetuning takes very little time, e.g. on a single GPU just a few minutes.
 Run an example finetuning like:

 ```
 $ python train.py finetune_shakespeare